Magsstaf/Magsstaf/README.md

 - 💞️ I’m looking to collaborate on ...not sure as of yet.
 Just starting out on my journey in coding.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...She
-- ⚡ Fun fact: ...Im 51 years young and
+- ⚡ Fun fact: ...Im 51 years young and loving it!

 <!---
 Magsstaf/Magsstaf is a ✨ wonderful ✨ repository because its `README.md` (this file) appears on your GitHub profile.